Coco Island National Park

 Other large marine animals include humpback whales (Megaptera novaeangliae), pilot whales (Globicephala macrorhynchus), bottlenose dolphins (Tursiops truncatus), sea lions (Zalophus californianus), hawksbill turtles (Eretmochelys imbricata), green turtles (Chelonia mydas) and olive ridley turtles (Lepidochelys olivacea).

-Above ground it is a mountainous tropical rain forest, uninhabited except for a small ranger station.
-Cocos has only two seasons: wet & dry.
-The web season starts from the middle August it did rain every day with only a few breaks of sun.
+Above ground it is a mountainous tropical rainforest, uninhabited except for a small ranger station.
+Cocos, also known as Isla del Coco, has only two seasons: wet & dry.
+Diving in the area is best during wet season, which starts in middle August.